malvikasharan/APRICOT/README.md

 #####Get APRICOT via pip

-Then install APRICOT via pip:
+Then install APRICOT via pip (NOTE: this doesn't install the required tools and datasets):
 ````
 $ pip3 install bio-apricot
 ````

-This will globally install APRICOT, which can be called via `apricot`, and the libraries are located in `usr/local/lib/python3.5/site-packages/apricotlib/`
+This will globally install APRICOT, which can be called via the command `apricot`, and the libraries from apricotlib will be saved.

 #####Get APRICOT manually